-You must have heard of the J. Paul Getty Center located in Los Angeles.
+You must have heard about the J. Paul Getty Center located in Los Angeles.

 This place is a campus for cultural institutions opened in the late 90s and funded by oilman J. Paul Getty.
-The entire Center cost $1.3 billion.
+The Center was built at a $1.3 billion cost.
 Yes, you read that right.
-One visit to this place can give you an idea on why the price tag was so high (everything looks amazing in there).
+One visit to this place can give you an idea of why the price tag was so high.
+Everything looks amazing in there!

 I can imagine some of your faces right now.
 “I don’t really like museums or enclosed spaces”, you may say.
 Even though you can’t stand a couple of hours looking at paintings, you should give the Getty a try.
 The museum is only one of the attractions in the complex.
 You can also enjoy the following if you decide to visit:

 - Amazing buildings designed by architect Richard Meier.